krishnapatel02/Food-For-You/README.txt

 Directory Structure:
-    1. "Food-For-You": Contains all python files needed to run the program (utilffy.py, AdminView.py, staffUI.py, timepicker.py, DonorUI.py, RecipientUI.py), a sample new food bank file (SampleNewFoodBankData.csv),and
+    1. "Food-For-You": Contains all python files needed to run the program (utilffy.py, AdminView.py, staffUI.py, timepicker.py, DonorUI.py, RecipientUI.py), a sample new food bank file (SampleNewFoodBankData.csv), a copy of the database exported in a sql file (422-finalv2.sql), and the README.txt.
-    the README.txt.
     2. "Documenation": Contains all required documentation such as SRS, SDS, Project Plan, User Documenation, and Programmer Documenation.
     3. "img": Contains all images used by tkinter for our interface themes.